Impact & Figures

 Academics from top ranking universities across Europe

-A dedicated team based in Brussels managing the operations of think tank, the smooth deployment of our research projects, and our many communications activities.
+A dedicated team based in Brussels managing the think tank operations and in particular the smooth deployment of our research projects and our many communications activities.

 External speaking engagements with EU and national officials and at industry, media, and stakeholder conferences

 Members including regulators, academic centres, and corporations

 Original publications on critical issues addressing various sectors

 Percentage of membership fees and project contributions in the overall CERRE budget 2021